Why is my WorkSpace frequently disconnecting and reconnecting?

 Verify the client version

 Verify that you're using the latest WorkSpaces client version.
 First, launch the client to confirm the version that you're using.

 - For Windows, choose the gear icon, and then choose About Amazon WorkSpaces.

 - For macOS, choose WorkSpaces on the top toolbar, and then choose About WorkSpaces.

-Then, visit Amazon WorkSpaces clients.
-Choose the Client Application link for the platform you are using, and then review the Release Notes.
+Then, visit WorkSpaces clients.
+Choose the Client Application link for the platform you're using to review the Release Notes.
 If your client is out of date, you can download the latest version from the About WorkSpaces page on the client.